Chiral kinematic theory and converse vortical effects: Abstract

 \section{Abstract}

 Response theories in condensed matter typically describe the response of an electron fluid to external electromagnetic fields, while perturbations on neutral particles are often designed to mimic such fields.
-Here, we study the response of fermions to a space-time-dependent velocity field, thereby sidestepping the issue of a gauge charge.
-We first develop a semiclassical chiral kinematic theory that contains a subtle modification of the phase space measure due to interplay between the Berry curvature and fluid rotation.
+Here, we study the response of fermions to a space-time-dependent velocity field, thereby sidestepping the issue of gauge charge.
+First, we use a semiclassical chiral kinematic theory to obtain the local density of current and extract the orbital magnetization.
 The theory immediately predicts a "converse vortical effect," defined as an orbital magnetization driven by linear velocity.
-It receives contributions from magnetic moments on the Fermi surface and Berry curvature of the occupied bands, with the latter stemming from the modified measure.
-Then, transcending semiclassics via a complementary Kubo formalism reveals that the uniform limit of a clean system receives only the Berry curvature contribution -- thus asserting the importance of the modified measure -- while other limits sense the Fermi surface magnetic moments too.
-We propose CoSi as a candidate material and magnetometry of a sample under a thermal gradient to detect the effect.
+It receives contributions from magnetic moments on the Fermi surface and the Berry curvature of the occupied bands.
+Then, transcending semiclassics via a complementary Kubo formalism reveals that the uniform limit of a clean system receives only the Berry curvature contribution while other limits sense the Fermi surface magnetic moments too.
+We propose CoSi as a candidate material and suggest magnetometry of a sample under a thermal gradient to detect the effect.
 Overall, our study sheds light on the effects of a space-time-dependent velocity field on electron fluids and paves the way for exploring quantum materials using new probes and perturbations.